"Each friend represents a world in us, a world possibly not born until they arrive, and it is with this meeting that a new world is born."

 If you decide to be placed on our waitlist, please know that you can still continue to search for other service providers.
 Being on our waitlist does not bind you to services with us.
 We understand waitlists progress differently and our priority is to ensure that your child receives services from a qualified service provider.
-Should you find earlier access with another service provider, please do give us a call so that we can remove you from our list and maintain it as accurate as possible.

 Once a slot opens up we will proceed with the following steps: